ispg-group/openfms/CONTRIBUTING.md

 prek install
 ```

-From now on, prek will execute hooks defined in `.pre-commit-config.yaml` before every commit.
+From now on, prek will execute hooks defined in `prek.toml` before every commit.
 You can also run the hooks manually at any point:

 ```